wp-plugins/wp-nested-pages/readme.txt

 Custom columns are not currently supported by Nested Pages.
 To view custom columns, click on “Default Pages” to view the native interface.
 If you are using WordPress SEO by Yoast, a page analysis indicator is shown.

 = What are those dots in my page rows? =
-If you have Wordpress SEO by Yoast installed, your page score indicators are shown along with the pages.
+If you have WordPress SEO by Yoast installed, your page score indicators are shown along with the pages.

 == Screenshots ==

 1. Expandable tree view of your page structure

-2. Retains most quick edit functionality
+2. Retains quick edit functionality while adding additional options and a cleaner interface

 3. Sortable page nesting updates in real time